 Marking on these materials can be tricky because their compositions don’t react well to direct marking techniques such as dot peen.
 The dot peen marking process produces a mark by displacing material at the part surface using a tool such as a carbide tip stylus.
 For organic compounds, this process tends to deform the material surface.

-Non-contact methods such as laser marking are a better choice to mark organic materials.
+Non-contact methods such as laser marking are better for marking organic materials.
 In particular, carbon dioxide (CO2) lasers are well-suited for marking organic compounds, leaving an impression on the material through ablation (material removal) or a color change at the material surface.
-But laser marking has its limitations with flammable organic compounds, such as paper or corkboard.
+But laser marking has its limitations when it comes to flammable organic compounds, such as paper or corkboard.

 Everything that’s not classified as an organic material is probably a non-organic material – for example, processed materials such as plastic resins and steel alloys.